The different designations of chartered profesionnal accountants

 The title of Fellow (FCPA) recognizes the achievements of chartered professional accountants who have distinguished themselves through their professionalism or demonstrated a remarkable commitment to the profession or their community.

-The CPA, CA•IFA and CPA, CA•IT designations are recognized across Canada.
-CPAs who hold these designations have undergone a rigorous and objective recognition process that attests to their skills and experience in one of the following fields:
+CPAs who hold the CPA, CPA•IFA and CPA, CPA•IT designations have undergone a rigorous and objective recognition process that attests to their skills and experience in one of the following fields: